-Since the adoption of the decisions to operationalize international carbon markets and non-market approaches under Article 6 of the Paris Agreement in 20211, countries are increasingly looking to implement and operationalize international market-based cooperation.
-Engaging in Article 6 can help countries hosting Article 6 activities in meeting and enhancing NDC targets, attracting investment for high-cost mitigation actions, facilitating technology transfer and building capacity.
-While several support offerings have emerged for countries to "get ready" for Article 6, navigating this new and technical space can be challenging, especially given the need to adapt implementation to unique national contexts.
+Since the adoption of general rules and principles to operationalize international carbon markets and non-market approaches under Article 6 of the Paris Agreement in 20211, countries are increasingly looking to implement and operationalize international market-based cooperation.
+Engaging in Article 6 can help countries hosting Article 6 activities in meeting and enhancing their Nationally Determined Contribution (NDC) targets, attracting investment for high-cost mitigation actions, facilitating technology transfer, and building capacities.
+Several countries have already prepared for Article 6, while the majority have either not started or are in the process of preparing for getting ready.
+Several support programmes provide financial and technical assistance to countries and institutions to help enhance the level of Article 6 readiness.
+However, the implementation of Article 6 is still in an early stage with little practical experience available.
+Navigating this rather new and technically demanding space can be challenging, especially given the need to adapt Article 6 implementation to the specific and unique context of each country.

-This Summary Brief for decision-makers introduces a conceptual framework for Article 6 readiness and was developed as conceptual underpinning of the NDC Partnership's Article 6 Readiness Toolkit (forthcoming), developed jointly with Perspectives Climate Research.
+This Summary Brief2 for decision-makers introduces a conceptual framework for Article 6 readiness and was developed as conceptual underpinning of the NDC Partnership's Article 6 Readiness Toolkit, developed jointly with Perspectives Climate Research.
 It provides a common terminology for key concepts and terms related to Article 6 readiness and outlines several flexible and adaptable building blocks and elements needed for countries to effectively engage in and benefit from Article 6.
 Using this framework, countries can identify pathways to advance Article 6 readiness and shape impactful support requests.